Safety Precautions, Warranty, and Disclaimer

 Once all of the solder joints have cooled, use your clippers to trim away the excess leads.
 Your goal should be to clip as close as possible to the joint without clipping the joint itself.

 Next, place the socket for the integrated circuit IC1.
+Note that both the socket and the IC itself have small semi-circular notches on one end.
 Orient the socket so that the semi-circular notches on the socket and the PCB legend match.

 Using your needle-nose pliers, bend two of the socket's pins against the bottom of the PCB to hold it in place.
 Try not to scratch the PCB with the pliers!